godotengine/godot-docs/tutorials/3d/inverse_kinematics.rst

 Now we need to actually work with the target.
 The target should be placed somewhere accessible.
 Since "arm" is an imported scene, we better place the target node within our top level scene.
-But for us to work with target easily its Transform should be on the same level as the Skeleton.
+But for us to work with target easily, its Transform should be on the same level as the Skeleton.

-To cope with this problem, we create a "target" node under our scene root node and at runtime we will reparent it, copying the global transform which will achieve the desired effect.
+To cope with this problem, we create a "target" node under our scene root node and will reparent it at runtime, copying the global transform, which will achieve the desired effect.

 Create a new Spatial node under the root node and rename it to "target".